Ten ways to build community

 1. Host a block party

-Tap into the local skills and interests of residents.
-Canvass interest in helping with invites, food, activities and cleanup.
-A week or two before the big day, drop off invitations in mailboxes, put up a few signs and prepare to meet your neighbours!
+Tap into residents’ local skills and interests.
+Ask for help with invites, food, activities and clean up.
+A week or two before the big day, drop your invitation in mailboxes, post it to your online community group (if you have one), put up a few signs (clearly mark date, time and address) and prepare to meet your neighbours!

 An assortment of garments at a clothing swap.

-Invite friends and co-workers.
-You can even swap kids’ clothing.
-Spring and fall are both great times, but get creative (maybe a Halloween costume swap?).
+A clothing swap is a great way to find new treasures without spending money, make new friends and keep textile waste out of landfills.
+Invite friends, family and co-workers.
+Spring and fall are both great times but get creative (maybe a Halloween costume swap).
 Donate leftover items.

 Refresh your wardrobe for free!